+ Reply to Thread

 After managing three minor league teams, Oates became the first base coach for the Orioles in 1989.
 He served in that position until he replaced Robinson as manager on May 23, 1991.

-Oates and his wife of 34 years, Gloria, have three children and five grandchildren."I got a lot of problems with you people!" ...Frank Costanza
+Oates and his wife of 34 years, Gloria, have three children and five grandchildren."Happiness is...a thumb and a blanket."

 11-08-01 06:49 PM #7